Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 • If you go out in the summer, use a broad spectrum sunscreen with a high SPF for a week before treatment.
 Avoid too much sun exposure if you have a darker skin tone.
 This will limit the changes in hyperpigmentation and burning.

-If you are sunburned, it is better to cancel the treatment.
+If you are sunburned, it is best to cancel the treatment.
 Instead, let your skin heal from the sun damage.
 This is important because laser hair removal emits powerful energy beams that can penetrate deep into the hair follicles and aggravate your condition.

 Afterward